-The appellate review body may recommend that the Board of Directors affirm, modify, or reverse the adverse result or action taken by the Executive Committee or by the Board of Directors pursuant to Section 7.5(A) or 7.5(B)(2) and shall so report in written form within fifteen (15) days of conclusion of its deliberations.
+The appellate review body may recommend that the Board of Directors affirm, modify, or reverse the adverse result or action taken by the Executive Committee or by the Board of Directors pursuant to Section 11.5(A) or 11.5(B)(1)(b) and shall so report in written form within fifteen (15) days of conclusion of its deliberations.
 If appellate review is conducted by the entire Board of Directors, its conclusions shall be the final action.
 If appellate review is conducted by an Appellate Review Committee, within thirty (30) days after the conclusion of the appellate review body's deliberations, the Board of Directors shall render its final decision in the matter in writing (either affirming, modifying or reversing the recommendations of the Appellate Review Committee) and shall send notice thereof to the Practitioner by special notice and by regular notice to the President of the Medical Staff and to the Executive Committee.
-The final decision of the Board of Directors shall be effective immediately.
-When appropriate, stakeholders impacted an adverse decision, will be notified.
+The final decision of the Board shall be effective immediately.
+When appropriate, stakeholders impacted by an adverse decision will be notified.

-7.8 General Hearing Provisions.
+11.8 General Provisions.